 Whether a facility offers any type of payment assistance

 Depending on the facility you choose as well as other variables, your program could cost very little or may cost tens of thousands of dollars per month.
 At some facilities, treatment may even be free, depending on your financial status.
 If you need help paying for rehabilitation, some treatment centers offer scholarships to reduce program costs.
 Financing programs may also be available that split your costs up into manageable monthly payments.

-Low-Cost and Free Drug Rehab Centers in Richmond
+Are There Low-Cost and Free Drug Rehab Centers in Richmond?

 State-funded drug and alcohol rehabs in Richmond receive funding from the State of Virginia and may also receive funding through federal grants.
 These subsidies allow such facilities to provide evidence-based addiction treatment at little to no cost for low-income persons, homeless individuals, and other eligible persons in need.

 Your eligibility for reduced-cost services at state-funded centers typically depends on your addiction status, income, insurance status, and residency status.
 If you qualify to enroll, you may be placed on a waiting list for entry, as state-funded facilities receive limited annual funding and receive thousands of applicants yearly.
 Be aware that, at many facilities, priority may be given to certain populations, including but not limited to persons with HIV or AIDS and pregnant women.

 Do Medicare and Medicaid Cover Rehab Center Costs?

 Both Medicare and Medicaid do indeed cover care at drug and alcohol rehabs and detox centers in Richmond.
 If you have either of these public insurance plans, your policy should cover medically necessary assessments, inpatient and outpatient care, medication-assisted treatment (MAT), and individual and group therapy.
 Other services may also be covered, depending on the plan.6,7

 However, Medicaid operates at the state level.
 Although it’s subject to federal guidelines, each state determines the type and extent of coverage that Medicaid plans provide.
 Medicare, on the other hand, operates at the federal level and has four parts (A, B, C, and D).
 Each part provides coverage for different services, and the extent of coverage can vary depending on the plan.